wp-plugins/esaudioplayer/readme.txt

 Tested up to: 3.2.1
 Stable tag: 4.3

-This is a cross-browser simple audio(MP3) player plugin.
+This is a cross-browser simple audio player (MP3 player) plugin.

 == Description ==